xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 }
 ```

-Every interface in your contract definition that has the `[BaseType]` attribute
+Every interface in your contract definition that has the
-that declares the base type for the generated object.
-In the above declaration a
+[`[BaseType]`](#BaseTypeAttribute) attribute that declares the base type for
-`MyType` class C# type will be generated that binds to an Objective-C type called
+the generated object.
+In the above declaration a `MyType` class C# type will
-**MyType**.
+be generated that binds to an Objective-C type called `MyType`.

 If you specify any types after the typename (in the sample above `Protocol1`
 and `Protocol2`) using the interface inheritance syntax the contents of those